 In 2016, this project continued with the objective of providing space for regional capacity building in Bulgaria, Macedonia and Serbia, through international media workshops that enabled raising awareness and the promotion of green policies that protect nature and the regional public interest.
 This project aimed to facilitate ethical watchdog journalism as a key tool to raise awareness and promote green policies in Balkan societies, who have witnessed their public interest in the protection of nature being undermined due to malfunctioning democratic mechanisms.

-The first workshop for young journalists from these countries was organised in Bulgaria.
+The first workshop for young journalists from these countries was organised in Bulgaria, which resulted in a series of articles.
 It was followed by a capacity building workshop in Macedonia, organised for young Green politicians and activists, who published, under the mentorship of a policy advisor and other experts, a declaration.

 2015: Establishing a Transboundary Watchdog Mechanism for Environmental Problems in the Balkans